Updated: 5 days ago

 3. Just Because You Have an Editor Doesn't Mean You Aren't Supposed to Do a Spelling and Grammar Check First

-You’re not doing yourself any favors if you send in a sloppy piece of content.
-If you don't have the money for Word, there's Google Docs, Open Office, Grammarly, and many more free services that can help you improve your copy, so there’s really no excuse for glaring misspellings and grammar mistakes.
+You’re doing yourself a disservice if you send in a sloppy piece of content.
+If you don't have the money for Word, there's Google Docs, Open Office, Grammarly, and many more free services that can help you improve your copy.
+There’s really no excuse for glaring misspellings and grammar mistakes.

 When your writing is riddled with errors, it gives off the impression that you don't take your work—or the editing process—seriously.
 When an editor is consistently given sloppy work, the publisher or person in charge will be informed, and this could jeopardize your position.